kisaragi-hiu/kisaragi-hiu.com/README.md

   - nodejs, for npm
   - npm
   - sass (Dart Sass compiled to JavaScript and installed from npm)
+- Fetch assets
+  - /static/illust from my personal git forge
+  - Maybe also external icons in the future
 - Preprocess CSS with Sass
 - Build site with Hugo